Born Pink: Songs

-The record opens with the pre-release single, "Pink Venom", a hip-hop based track that blends elements of traditional Korean instruments with EDM and pop-rap.
+The record opens with the pre-release single, "Pink Venom", a hip-hop based track that blends elements of traditional Korean instruments with EDM, pop-rap and Middle Eastern influences.
 Lyrically, it expresses Blackpink's confidence and dual identity as both sweet and deadly and the group's growing international popularity.
-The song includes several lyrical references from the 1990s and 2000s: Jennie opens the first verse with "Kick the door, waving the Coco", a play on the lyric "Kick in the door, wavin’ the .44" from the Notorious B.I.G.'s "Kick in the Door", while one of Lisa's verses interpolates the lyrics "One by one, then two by two" from Rihanna's debut single "Pon de Replay".
-"Shut Down" samples the classical composition "La Campanella", originally by Niccolò Paganini, mixed with hip hop and trap hooks, strings and an insistent bass sound.
-Lyrically it contains self-referential lyrics about the group's fame and success, while telling their haters and doubters "to take a seat".
+The song includes several lyrical references from the 1990s and 2000s: Jennie opens the first verse with "Kick the door, waving the Coco", a play on the lyric "Kick in the door, wavin' the .44" from the Notorious B.I.G.'s "Kick in the Door", while one of Lisa's verses interpolates the lyrics "One by one, then two by two" from Rihanna's debut single "Pon de Replay".
+"Shut Down" samples the classical composition "La campanella", originally by Niccolò Paganini, mixed with hip hop and trap hooks, strings and an insistent bass sound.
+Lyrically it contains self-referential lyrics about the group's fame and success, while telling "their haters and doubters to take a seat".
 Longtime collaborator Bekuh Boom primarily wrote and produced the third track "Typa Girl", an electronic hip-hop and pop song with a trap beat and strong 1980s sound that speaks "confidently" about being the "type" of person everyone wants and highlights "the potential of a different kind of music".

 Members Jisoo and Rosé participated in the writing process for the fourth track, the pop-rock, synth-pop and new wave "lush" love song "Yeah Yeah Yeah", which features retro synths in its arrangement and recalls 1980s music in its composition.
-Lyrically, the track is about the simultaneous confusion and excitement of falling in love with someone completely unexpected.
-The song "rides on a jagged guitar riff with lavish flourishes of over-the-top synth-disco."
+The song's production "rides on a jagged guitar riff with lavish flourishes of over-the-top synth-disco."
 Park Jun-hee of The Star noted that "The disco-style tune that gives off '80s vibes enters the 50-second mark and sketches out a euphoric moment of young love and youthful energy.
 It reminds us of spending summer nights with a lover under the bright light of the moon".
 Many critics compared its production to the group's 2020 single "Lovesick Girls".
+In the lyrics, Blackpink explore the apprehension and pain of falling in love again with someone completely unexpected.
 Singer-songwriter Freddy Wexler contributed to the composition of the fifth track, "Hard to Love", as co-writer and co-producer, performed by member Rosé as a solo.
 The guitar pop track incorporates elements of 90's rock and roll, is led by soft piano and a "vintage intro that contrasts with the powerful rhythm of the drop beat", building into a lite-disco and pop-rock sound with funk-inspired guitar and bass groove.
-The lyrics talk about the honest but complex feeling of wanting to be loved by someone who is difficult to trust.
+In the lyrics, the singer expresses hidden insecurities about their ability to be loved.